 Muay Thai includes boxing

-Muay Thai actually includes boxing within the fighting form.
+Muay Thai includes boxing within the fighting form.
 Many of the same boxing strikes and combos are also used within Muay Thai.

 Both are done from standing